Nags Head Vacation Rentals

 Another plausible story regarding how Nags Head received its name dates back to an old story told time and time again by area natives.
 Many years ago there stood on the hills alluded to a large live oak tree, whose branches were twisted and warped by the occasional wind storm Outer Banks locals are accustomed to.
 It was the practice of large numbers of horses and cattle to assemble under this oak tree for both shelter and to rub themselves against the branches and trunk.
 One day, a horse caught its head between the limbs of the tree and unfortunately got stuck.
 The horse’s body remained suspended for quite a while until only his head was left dangling among the branches; hence the name Nag’s Head was given to the area.

-Major Attractions in Nags Head, NC
+Vacation Rentals in Nags Head and South Nags Head, NC